 - After zesting the orange and lemon the fruit can be wrapped in plastic and stored in the fridge until you are ready to use them.

-- Heat the spoon either in a jug of hot water or in the flame of a gas ring before using it to measure the treacle so that it slides easily off the spoon.
+- To measure the treacle, heat the spoon either in a jug of hot water before using it so that it slides easily off the spoon.

 FAQs

 The alcohol (or cold tea or fruit juice) will keep your Christmas cake moist.
-If you make you Christmas cake in advance (a month or more before Christmas) then I recommend feeding with alcohol to make sure your fruit cake stays moist.
+If you make you Christmas cake in advance I recommend feeding with alcohol to make sure your fruit cake stays moist.

-Yes, you can make Christmas cake without alcohol but if you don't use alcohol it will not keep as long.
-I would recommend that you keep your alcohol free Christmas cake for a maximum of about 3 weeks.
+Yes, you can make your traditional English Christmas cake without alcohol but if you don't use alcohol it will keep for around 1 to 2 weeks.
 I have followed this Christmas cake recipe using cold tea instead of alcohol and it produces a beautifully moist fruit cake.
 Simply soak the dried fruit in cold tea and proceed with the recipe above.
-There will need no need to feed the cake with extra tea as it won't be kept for so long.

 Alternatively, you could substitute fruit juice such as freshly squeezed orange juice in place of alcohol.